 Types of accommodation in Melbourne

-Many expats moving to Melbourne find themselves living in apartments due to the relatively large supply available in the city.
+Many expats who move to Melbourne live in apartments owing to the relatively large supply available in the city.
 Houses are more suitable for families, but the more affordable rental houses tend to be in locations further out from the central business district.

 Expats should bear in mind that many rental houses are built in an older style that is less equipped for extreme temperatures.
 Particularly during winter, when it can get quite cold, expats should have a portable heater on hand to keep warm, and a fan to keep cool during the summer months.
 More modern accommodation may have an air-conditioning unit, which are a definite plus.

-After choosing which type of accommodation is most acceptable, expats will need to select which suburb they would like to live in.
-There are plenty of appealing areas in Melbourne, and before settling on a single suburb it is necessary to consider the proximity to Melbourne’s city centre, the public transport available and the accessibility of services and amenities such as supermarkets, doctors and restaurants.
+After deciding on the accommodation type that suits their needs best, expats will need to select which suburb they would like to live in.
+There are plenty of appealing areas in Melbourne, and before settling on a single suburb it's worth considering aspects such as the proximity to Melbourne’s city centre, the public transport available and the accessibility of services and amenities such as supermarkets, doctors and restaurants.

 Finding accommodation in Melbourne

 There are a number of ways to search for accommodation in Melbourne.
 Most properties are managed by real estate agents.
 There are a number of advantages to working directly with real-estate agents as they have good knowledge of the city and often have access to properties before they are publicly advertised.
-However, expats should note that estate agents often charge a fee of around 10 to 20 percent of the rental cost.

-For those who decide to go it alone, local newspapers are a good source, as are real estate websites and online property portals.
+For those who decide to go it alone, local newspapers are a good source, as are real-estate websites and online property portals.
 Word of mouth and connecting with other expats can also be a way to find leads off the beaten track.

 Renting accommodation in Melbourne